1944 Chapin Map of Germany

 Description

-Published at the end of February 1944, this separate-issue large-format Robert M. Chapin Jr. map of World War II Germany speculates about the fate of a post-war Germany.
+This separate-issue large-format Robert M. Chapin Jr. map of World War II Germany speculates about the fate of a post-war Germany.
+It was published at the end of February 1944, three months before D-Day.

 Germany as a Giant Puzzle